Puteri Beach

-Puteri Beach (Pantai Puteri), formerly Kundor Beach (Pantai Kundor) is a 2.1 km long beach in the town of Tanjung Kling, in the Malaysian State of Malacca.
-It has been developed as a resort beach by the Malacca State Government since the 1990s.
-Various activities are found around the beach, ranging from fishing, camping as well as work place for fishermen.
-It also has night markets, hotels, food stalls and restaurants stretching along the road in parallel with the shore line.
+Puteri Beach (Pantai Puteri, lit.
+'Princess Beach'), formerly Kundor Beach (Pantai Kundor) is a 2.1 km long beach in Tanjung Kling, Melaka Tengah District, Malacca, Malaysia.
+It has been developed as a seaside resort by the state government since the 1990s.

+Various activities are found around the beach, ranging from angling, picnicking and camping.
+It also has night markets, hotels, food stalls and restaurants stretching along the road in parallel with the shoreline.

 In April 2021, rock revetment was constructed along the beach to save it from coastal erosion which has spread over a length of 100 meters.